-Following the initial, and ongoing, emergency COVID-19 response to the pandemic, governments at all levels are developing longer term recovery, transition plans, strategies and policies to tackle the effects the pandemic is having on public health, the economy and society more widely.
-Current policies and strategies (transport, climate infrastructure investment, etc.) are also likely to be re-considered to take into account the changed reality.
+Following the initial, and ongoing, emergency response to the COVID-19 pandemic, governments at all levels are developing longer term recovery, transition plans, strategies and policies to tackle the effects the pandemic is having on public health, the economy and society more widely.
+Current policies and strategies (transport, climate change, infrastructure investment, etc.) are also likely to be re-considered to take into account the changed reality.